Please observe a minute of silence at 3:00 pm local time to pay tribute to Americans who've died in military service.

 Visit USA.gov's Memorial Day page to learn about the origins of this federal holiday; read veterans' stories; find patriotic songs; get tips on barbecue, boating, and swimming safety; and more!

 Brief History: The first Memorial Day was officially proclaimed on May 5, 1868, by General John Logan, national commander of the Grand Army of the Republic.
-On Memorial Day, we honor the men and women in uniform who gave their lives in service to our Nation.
+This day is to honor the men and women in uniform who gave their lives in service to our Nation.
 We must continue to remember the sons and daughters, brothers and sisters, mothers and fathers who have lost their lives on our behalf.
 May they rest in peace.
 Thank you.

 Memorial Day is celebrated at Arlington National Cemetery each year with a ceremony in which a small American flag is placed on each grave.
 Traditionally, the President or Vice President lays a wreath at the Tomb of the Unknown Soldier.
 The occasion is also marked in almost every State on the last Monday in May.